 National Japanese Adviser

-Kyoko’s role is to support the development of Japanese language education in New Zealand.
-Kyoko focus is on offering:
+The Ministry of Education fund their work through Future Learning Solutions and their role is to support the development of Japanese language education in New Zealand.

 Teachers of Japanese in New Zealand may benefit from the professional support offered by the following organisations: